RubensZimbres/Enterprise-Grade-Infra-for-AI-Agents/README.md

     *   A dialog will appear with your **Client ID** and **Client Secret**.
     *   Copy these values and place them into your `terraform.tfvars` file for the `iap_client_id` and `iap_client_secret` variables.

-**Reasoning:** IAP secures your frontend by requiring Google authentication.
+**IAP:** secures your frontend by requiring Google authentication.
 This process associates your application with a valid identity in your Google Cloud organization.
 Terraform cannot perform these actions, as they require interactive consent.
 This step must be completed before you can run `terraform apply`.

 ---

 ## Phase 2: Post-Terraform Actions & Verification

-After `terraform apply` completes successfully, perform these final steps to make your application fully functional.
+After `terraform apply` completes successfully, perform these final steps to make the application fully functional.

 ### 2.1.
 Update DNS "A" Record

-Your Terraform `ingress` module provisioned a static IP for the load balancer.
+The Terraform `ingress` module provisioned a static IP for the load balancer.
 You must point your domain to it.

 1.  **Get the Load Balancer IP Address:**
     ```bash